Hiroshima survivor shifts search for victims from U.S. to Europe

 Mori's family struggled with bad health throughout their lives.
 Mori himself has problems with kidney, liver and heart that prevent him from long-haul air travel.

-The hibakusha were criticised as being lazy - chronic fatigue is another consequence of radiation - and discrimination was rampant.
+The hibakusha were criticized as being lazy - chronic fatigue is another consequence of radiation - and discrimination was rampant.
 Young women and men feared identifying themselves as they would have no suitors.

 Mori's wife, a classically trained pianist and singer, is also a hibakusha.
 They have two grown-up children.